Browser & SDK API

 - New integration in JavaScript?
 Go to SDK → Quick start.

 - Building your own client?
-Start with Authentication, then Call tokens, then WebSocket channel.
+Start with Authentication, then Text chat or Call tokens depending on mode, then WebSocket channel.

 - Just want to discover the team's apps to pick an endpoint?
 Scopes →